Social-graphics-library/Social-graphics-library/README.md

      ));

 ---

 ### Inject Template (Experimental Feature)

-As an alternative to forking the project, it is possible to inject your own templates locally.
-To do this, simply install the NPM package with `npm i social-graphics-library`, then after the initialization a template can be injected with the following method:
+It is possible to inject your own templates locally as an alternative to forking the project.
+To do this, simply install the NPM package with `npm i social-graphics-library`, then a template can be injected after initialization with the following method:

     new SGL.inject([
       {